 Did 9/11 Start a Countdown?

-Filmmaker Laura Poitras is the 2015 Academy Award Winner for Best Documentary Feature for Citizenfour, which truly introduced the world to Ed Snowden, the whistle-blowing former CIA employee and contractor who himself introduced the world to the full reach and scope of the global surveillance system operating on the ‘Net, and the roles governments, technologies and corporations have in that system.
+Filmmaker Laura Poitras is the 2015 Academy Award Winner for Best Documentary Feature for Citizenfour, which introduced the world to Ed Snowden, the whistle-blowing former CIA employee and contractor who himself introduced the world to the full reach and scope of the global surveillance system operating on the ‘Net, and the roles governments, technologies and corporations have in that system.

 At times, this movie has the feel of an action adventure flick; tense and tight.
 No easy trick, particularly when we basically know how the story turns out.
 But the documentary manages to convey “an aesthetic of intimacy in an age of mass surveillance” by bringing its characters to life.

 Citizenfour is part of Poitras’s 9/11 Trilogy, with earlier feature films My Country, My Country and The Oath.
-Even some of her short films, like The Program, and PRISM Whistleblower, describe the growing surveillance state that enlarged by fears triggered in the 9/11 attacks.
+Even some of her short films, like The Program, and PRISM Whistleblower, describe the growing surveillance state that was enlarged by fears triggered by the 9/11 attacks.
 Her work gives meaning and expression to the efforts that people in many countries take in an awkward trade-off between privacy, security and safety.

 Interestingly, you can still find meaningful digital traces of an art exhibition that Poitras staged at the Whitney Museum in New York, just after Citizenfour landed, in which issues of privacy and security were also explored.

 Called Laura Poitras: Astro Noise, the 2016 exhibition included three days of talks and events expanding on the ideas she explores in her work.
 Journalists and activists held a Cryptoparty, there were tutorials given about encryption tools like TAILS, and various participants described the role of surveillance in their own lives while describing the work that needs to be done to protect all our privacy.